MSSputnik/s3scripts/README.md

 **type**
 - Specify which implementation you like to download.
 Default is `curl`.
-- As type use the name of the subdirectory (e.g aws)
+- As type use the name of the sub directory (e.g aws)

 **mode**

 Specify which scripts you need.
-- rw: Read / Write - get all 4 scripts.
+- rw:  Read / Write - get all 4 standard scripts.
+(Default)
 - ro:  Read Only - get get.sh and list.sh
 - wo:  Write Only - get upload.sh and delete.sh
+- sr:  Settings Read Only - get sget.sh and slist.sh
+- sw:  Settings Write Only - get supload.sh and sdelete.sh
+- sro: Settings and Standard Read Only - get get.sh, list.sh sget.sh and slist.sh
+- swo: Settings and Standard Write Only - get upload.sh, delete.sh, supload.sh and sdelete.sh
+- srw: Settings and Standard Read / Write - get all 8 scripts.
+- so:  Settings Read / Write - get all 4 settings scripts.

 **path**